acreter/storylinesSAT/README.md

 Usage
 =====

-The library modules is the heart of this software.
+The library module is the heart of this software.
 It serves as a middleware between the user and the SAT solver.
-It therefore does not contain any solver.
-It is therefore up to you to provide a compliant solver.
+It therefore does not contain any solver and it is up to you to provide a compliant one.
 A solver is compliant if it implements the interface found in [`include/csolver.h`](include/csolver.h).
 As of now there are two solvers that meet this criteria:
 [CaDiCaL](https://github.com/acreter/cadical) and